String10/ChinaOpenDataPortal-AllInOne/README.md

 ## API Server & Backend

-Github Repo: cqsss/ChinaOpenDataPortal, based on Sprint Boot and Thymeleaf.
+### Java Backend

-Provide basic Web Page service and ability of acting as API server for other frontend service.
+Github Repo: cqsss/ChinaOpenDataPortal, based on Sprint Boot and Thymeleaf, with ability of acting as API server for other frontend service.
 Default index path is `indices/current`.

-### Script Usage
+#### Usage

-Use `scripts/start-server.sh` to start a process as API server and backend.
+Use `scripts/start-server.java.sh` to start a process as API server and backend.
-Append more arguments as you need like `./scripts/start-server.sh --server.port=9998`.
+Append more arguments as you need like `./scripts/start-server.java.sh --server.port=9998`.

 Environmet variables you may want to specify in `env.custom.sh`: